-The promise is simple—superior listening quality thanks to more data, aka bit-depth.
-That’s 24-bits of digital ones and zeroes versus the puny 16-bit hangover from the CD era.
+The promise is simple—superior listening quality thanks to more data, aka bit depth.
+That’s 24 bits of digital ones and zeroes versus the puny 16-bit hangover from the CD era.
 Of course, you’ll have to pay extra for these higher quality products and services, but more bits are surely better right?

-Stair-stepping isn’t a thing
+Bit depth and sound quality: Stair-stepping isn’t a thing

-To suggest that 24-bit audio is a must-have, companies (and too many others who try to explain this topic) trot out the very familiar audio quality stairway to heaven.
+To suggest that 24-bit audio is a must-have, marketers (and many others who try to explain this topic) trot out the very familiar audio quality stairway to heaven.
 The 16-bit example always shows a bumpy, jagged reproduction of a sine-wave or other signal, while the 24-bit equivalent looks beautifully smooth and higher resolution.
-It’s a simple visual aid, but one that relies on ignorance of the topic and the science to lead consumers to the wrong conclusions.
+It’s a simple visual aid, but one that relies on the ignorance of the topic and the science to lead consumers to the wrong conclusions.

 Before someone bites my head off, technically speaking these stair-step examples do somewhat accurately portray audio in the digital domain.
 However, a stem plot/lollipop chart is a more accurate graphic to visual audio sampling than these stair-steps.
 Think about it this way—a sample contains an amplitude at a very specific point in time, not an amplitude held for a specific length of time.